 If you are on a limited budget, but already own a regular bike trainer along with a bike that you like and a tablet or phone that can handle the software, you have a “Plan B” option.
 It will not give you the same experience as a smart trainer, and if at all possible we recommend trying to at least getting to the level of the $600 Magnus (shown above).
 However, we can totally respect that people want to save money.
 Here is how you can get some of the interactive benefits with your dumb trainer. (we really hate to call them dumb — they are actually incredible little pieces of equipment and have helped us immensely in our cycling).

 - Purchase an ANT+ or Bluetooth Bike Speed and Cadence Sensor.
 This part would attached near your rear hub or in the wheel.
-It will cost about $35 for a basic, but we recommend a simpler-to-run bluetooth model for $70.
+It will cost about $35 for a basic, but we recommend a simpler-to-run bluetooth model, here on Amazon.

 - Purchase an ANT+ stick that will go in your USB drive…. or if you are using an iPad or iPhone, just be sure you got a bluetooth-compatible sensor in the prior step.
 Cost is about $25.